Please see the common Help topics below. If you are unable to solve an issue, please contact us via the Contact page.

 Which pedals work with the FTW Transcriber?

-The Infinity USB pedal (i.e. the same pedal which works with Express Scribe), the Olympus RS-27 and RS-28 pedals, and the vPedal.
+The Infinity USB pedal (i.e. the same pedal which works with Express Scribe) and the Olympus RS-27 and RS-28 pedals, and the Philips ACC Series pedals.
 To use a pedal, simply plug it in and restart the FTW Transcriber.
 Only plug in one pedal at a time, or your pedal may not work.
 If you would like the FTW Transcriber to work with a pedal other than those above, please contact us.
 To purchase a pedal that is compatible with the FTW Transcriber, please visit:

 Why isn’t the speedup/slowdown control working?